MUNCIE — Pet owners struggling to make ends meet now have a place to turn for help for their four-legged friends.

 Action for Animals, an advocacy group that offers foster care to stray cats and dogs, has opened a pet food pantry in Muncie to help people feed their animals and keep them in their homes.

-The Star Press reported that the pantry is a new chapter in the groups work.
+The Star Press reports the pantry is a new chapter in the group's work.
 Action for Animals has long received donated pet food from manufacturers through its umbrella network, Rescue Bank, but those items had been distributed only to animal rescue agencies, humane societies and animal shelters across the state.

-Those who visit the pantry will receive food based on the number of pets.
+Those who visit the pantry must fill out a form stating their address and the number of pets and will receive food based on the number of pets.
 The pantry also plans to stock cat litter.

-The American Society for the Prevention of Cruelty to Animals estimates between 500,000 and 1 million pets in the U.S. have been on the verge of becoming homeless since the recent recession began.
+The American Society for the Prevention of Cruelty to Animals estimates between 500,000 and 1 million pets in the United States have been on the verge of becoming homeless since the recent recession began.